Perl-Apollo/oshun/README.md

-# This is Heimdall
+# This is Oshun

-Heimdall is a Norse god who keeps watch for invaders and the onset of Ragnarök.
-He is known for his keen eyesight and hearing.
+Oshun is a Nigerian Yoruba river diety.
+She is is a protector, a savior.

-In other words, he carefully watches to ensure that only those who are allowed in are actually allowed in.
+She will protect your data.

 In software terms: